-The issues surrounding the autonomy of these divisions will need to be balanced carefully.
-The ideal which provided a basis for our structural resolutions was of a single, unified, worldwide fellowship on the one hand, and empowered, flexible, autonomous divisions on the other.
-The conceptual fidelity of all our literature and the basic nature of our program would need to remain intact around the world, but culturally relevant literature, translations, and service practices could emerge and develop differently in various Geographic Divisions.
+The issues surrounding the autonomy of these entities will need to be balanced carefully.
+The ideal which provided a basis for our structural resolutions was of a single, unified, worldwide fellowship on the one hand, and empowered, flexible, autonomous entities on the other.